gulpetl/gulp-etl-handlelines/README.md

 }
 ```
 ### Model Plugin
-This plugin is intended to be a model **data.tube** plugin, usable as a template to be forked to create new plugins for other uses.
+This plugin is intended to be a model **gulp-etl** plugin, usable as a template to be forked to create new plugins for other uses.
 It is compliant with [best practices for gulp plugins](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/guidelines.md#what-does-a-good-plugin-look-like), and it properly handles both [buffers](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/using-buffers.md) and [streams](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/dealing-with-streams.md).